An in-depth look at the Houghton Mifflin Harcourt Company (HMHC) stock

 Houghton Mifflin Harcourt Company (NASDAQ:HMHC) trade information

-Sporting 0.8% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 05 when the HMHC stock price touched $2.64-4 or saw a rise of 4.92%.
-Year-to-date, Houghton Mifflin Harcourt Company shares have moved -59.84%, while the 5-day performance has seen it change 45.93%.
-Over the past 30 days, the shares of Houghton Mifflin Harcourt Company (NASDAQ:HMHC) have changed 16.2%.
-Short interest in the company has seen 6.14 Million shares shorted with days to cover at 1.08.
+Despite being -4.59% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 09 when the HMHC stock price touched $2.93-7 or saw a rise of 7.85%.
+Year-to-date, Houghton Mifflin Harcourt Company shares have moved -56.8%, while the 5-day performance has seen it change 7.57%.
+Over the past 30 days, the shares of Houghton Mifflin Harcourt Company (NASDAQ:HMHC) have changed 25%.
+Short interest in the company has seen 5.34 Million shares shorted with days to cover at 0.91.

 Houghton Mifflin Harcourt Company (HMHC) estimates and forecasts